Hyperparathyroidism

 If a medical condition is causing your hyperparathyroidism, treatment is aimed at treating the underlying cause.

+It is very important to maintain your blood calcium level as much as possible.
 Normally, the amount of calcium going into your bones matches the amount of calcium passing out of your bones.
-This means that the amount of calcium in your bones should stay about the same all the time.
 If you have hyperparathyroidism, more calcium is coming out of your bones than is going back in.
 When this happens, your bones might hurt, ache or become weak.
 Weak bones break more easily and heal slower than normal bones.

-The calcium from your bones enters your bloodstream, causing your blood to have too much calcium.
-Too much calcium in your blood can cause high blood pressure.
-You might also develop kidney stones, because your kidneys are trying to filter out the extra calcium in your blood.
-Too much calcium in your kidneys might also make you thirsty or increase your need to urinate.
+The calcium from your bones enters your bloodstream and causes too much calcium in your blood.
+This can lead to high blood pressure.
+You also can get kidney stones, because your kidneys are trying to filter out the extra calcium in your blood.

 59861